minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-egg-cartons.md

 ##### Game 4:

-I've also give these plastic egg cartons to Miki.
-If your dog tends to eat something disapproppriate, you may not want to give these plastic cartons to your dog.
+I've also given these plastic egg cartons to Miki.
+If your dog tends to eat something inapproppriate, you may not want to give these plastic cartons to your dog.
 Miki doesn't normally eat anything that he's not supposed to eat, so I know Miki isn't going to eat any plastic pieces that might brake away from the carton.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAC6fjeZffES2kmGZj3rj5gZa/aktivointi/kananmunakotelot/DS11990-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABQyBKJhk8NQIznKZqto4HUa/aktivointi/kananmunakotelot/DS11990.jpg)